ArduPilot/node-mavlink/README.md

 When generating sources for data classes a number of things happen:

-- `enum` values are trimmed from common prefix; duplicating enum name in its value when its value cannot be spelled without the enum name is pointless and leads to unnecessairly vebose code
+- `enum` values are trimmed from common prefix; duplicating enum name in its value when its value cannot be spelled without the enum name is pointless and leads to unnecessarily verbose code
 - enum values, whenever available, contain JSDoc describing their purpose
 - data classes are properly named (PascalCase)
 - data classes fields are properly named (camelCase)